BornToBeRoot/NETworkManager/Website/docs/features.md

 ## Profiles

 Save your hosts with specific configurations in profiles and use them across all features.
-You can seperate them in different profile files for each environment (e.g. work, home, customer, etc.) and encrypt them with a master password to protect your sensitive data.
+You can separate them in different profile files for each environment (e.g. work, home, customer, etc.) and encrypt them with a master password to protect your sensitive data.

 ## Languages